Legal Workflow Automation Software for Law Firms

 Law firms run on documents and deadlines.
 Both are automatable.

 Legal work that requires attorney judgment cannot be automated, and shouldn't be.
-But the work that surrounds it, collecting client information, assembling documents from templates, tracking deadlines, routing approvals, generating invoices, follows patterns.
-Those patterns are exactly what automation is built for.
-The firms that have recognized this are recovering 400 to 600 hours of attorney time per year.
-The ones still managing intake by email and deadlines by spreadsheet are one missed filing away from a malpractice claim.
+But the work that surrounds it follows patterns: collecting client information, assembling documents from templates, tracking deadlines, routing approvals, generating invoices.
+Patterns are exactly what automation is built for.
+Firms that act on this reclaim attorney hours that would otherwise vanish into admin.
+The ones still running intake by email and deadlines by spreadsheet sit one missed filing away from a malpractice claim.

 Capabilities